OllieJones/index-wp-users-for-speed/readme.txt

 3. The bulk editor for All Posts showing the selection box with autocompletion of author name.

 == Changelog ==

+= 1.1.7 =

+Display both user display name and login name in dropdowns.

 = 1.1.6 =